Khosraw/notion-discord-rpc/README.md

 - Your Discord activity should now be updated

 ## What This Script Can't Do
-- Update the Notion page name if changed after running the script.
-Maybe in the future, eh?
+- Update the Notion page name if changed after running the script on MacOS.
+This feature is available on Windows but not on MacOS since I do not have a MacOS computer to test such a feature.

 ## Contribution
 - This is an open-source project, and shall continue to remain so!
 Make a pull request!
 All contributions are welcome :D